nosqlbench/nosqlbench-docs/docs/services/docs/bindings/funcref_general.md

 ## HashRangeScaled

-Return a pseudo-random value which can only be as large as the input times a scale factor, with a default scale factor of 1.0d
+Return a pseudo-random value which can only be as large as the input.

-- int -> HashRangeScaled(double: scalefactor) -> int

 - int -> HashRangeScaled() -> int

-- long -> HashRangeScaled(double: scalefactor) -> long

 - long -> HashRangeScaled() -> long

-- long -> HashRangeScaled(double: scalefactor) -> int

 - long -> HashRangeScaled() -> int